Skilled Worker Canada List (NOC): Latest Experts List 2026

 • Civil Engineers (NOC 2131)

-You can filter them through the Skilled Worker (Canada) List targeting an occupation on which we require you most from a Provincial perspective and watch your job offers — Provincial Nomination applications & permanent residency follow hot footing.
+You can filter them through the Skilled Worker (Canada) List, targeting an occupation for which we require you most from a Provincial perspective, and watch your job offers, Provincial Nomination applications & permanent residency follow hot on the heels.

-Also Read: How to Get Canada Work Visa Without IELTS in 2024?
+Also Read: How to Get a Canada Work Visa Without IELTS?
 Updated

 Leveraging the Skilled Worker Canada List is key to your success if you are planning to immigrate to Canada.
 Here are the steps to make the most of it: